 Examples of negligent security cases in the Commonwealth:

-When determining foreseeability of the risk of harm in a case where the plaintiff was stabbed to death in a bus terminal, evidence of the neighborhood in which the premises was located, as well as the type of persons who frequent the terminal, were all relevant.
+When determining foreseeability of the risk of harm in a case where the plaintiff was stabbed to death in a bus terminal, evidence of the neighborhood in which the premises were located, as well as the type of persons who frequent the terminal, were all relevant.

 A college was found liable to a student who was raped on campus after determining that the college failed to provide adequate security for its students.

-A patron recovered against a gas station after being attached and stabbed at the gas station.
+A patron recovered against a gas station after being attacked and stabbed at the gas station.
 The court found that the owner/operator of the gas station knew of the danger of violence from third persons and failed to act reasonably when it was known that the attacker had been loitering on the premises and bothering patrons for some time.